FREQUENTLY ASKED QUESTIONS

 How much does it cost to enter the park?
 Are there other types of park passes available?

-Day use is $15/vehicle.
+Day use is $15 per vehicle and $20 on summer weekends and holidays.
 For annual, seasonal, veteran discounts and other pass descriptions see www.parks.ca.gov .

 Is there an hourly parking rate?